tanvir-ishraq/TextThema-Classifier/README.md

 <!--## Benchmark -->

 ## Model Compression and ONNX Inference
 The trained model has a memory of 900+MB.
 I compressed this model using ONNX quantization and brought it to 125MB.
+Achieving **86.11%** reduction size.